-Robyn Jones is a Professor of Sport and Social Theory at Cardiff Metropolitan University.
+Robyn Jones is a Professor of Sport and Social Theory at the University of Wales Institute Cardiff.
 His research interests are in the critical sociology of coaching, coaches’ knowledge, social interaction in the coaching context and coaching pedagogy.
 His books include: Cassidy, T., Jones, R.L. & Potrac, P. (in press) (2nd ed.).
 Understanding sports coaching: The social, cultural and pedagogical foundations of coaching practice.
 London: Routledge; Jones, R.L., Hughes, M. & Kingston, K. (2007) (Eds).
 An introduction to sports coaching.
 London: Routledge: and Jones, R.L.
 (2006) (Ed.).
 The sports coach as educator: Re-conceptualising sports coaching.
 London: Routledge.

 Peter is a sports historian, physiologists, world champion athlete and Olympic Gold medallist.

 medals – 5 Gold and 1 Bronze.
 World champion rower.
 He was awarded his knighthood in 2001.